sabhiram/sabhiram.github.io/_posts/2015-01-21-golang_trace_fns_part_1.md

 Seems like we lost the parameter logging, we will re-visit that later.
 Also, being the keen reader, and disciplined coder you are, the copy-pasted section in `_enter()` and `_exit()` is probably irking you.
 Good, we are on the same page.

-One option to remedy the above issue is to invoke another helper function to simply fetch the caller's caller's name (change the "skip" in `runtime.Caller(..)` from `1` to `2`), another option is explored below.
+One option to remedy the above issue is to invoke another helper function to simply fetch the caller's caller's name (change the "skip" in `runtime.Caller()` from `1` to `2`), another option is explored below.

 ### One* for the price of Two